bcand/LightSoftController/README.md

 12. Run 'pip install django-rest-swagger' #An API documentation generator for Swagger UI and Django REST Framework
 13. Run 'pip install raven --upgrade' # Logging with Sentry
 14. Run 'pip install django-redis' #Caching services

+----OMNINAMES----
+run omniNames.sh located in base dir

+requirements.txt are only for use by travis